 The famous pulpit, from about 1480.
-The material is sandstone; the amazingly realistic figures are of Saints Gregory, Jerome, and Augustine.
+The material is sandstone; the none-too-flattering figures represent Saints Gregory, Jerome, and Augustine.

 Outside the cathedral, it's just a minute's walk to the Graben, a focal point for shoppers.
 The central monument, from 1693, recalls the retreat of the plague 14 years earlier, in 1673.

 Quiet opulence on the front of a glassware store on the nearby Kohlmarkt.

 The male form is the Atlante or Atlas.
 On the left: "He hurt my feelings!"
 From the right: "Now what's he sulking about?"
 Or maybe it's all bafflement at the Hotel Habsburg, now as defunct as the empire.